-It’s helpful to consider how we might make adjustments that will improve our techniques.
-This can benefit our children’s mental health for years to come.
-Here are some ways to get started:
+It’s helpful to consider how we might make adjustments to improve our techniques so that we’re parenting with encouragement instead of criticism.
+This can benefit our children’s mental health for years to come.2 Here are some ways to get started:

 Examine How You Communicate

-Improve How You Talk to Yourself (and Your Kids)
+Improve How You Talk to Yourself (And Your Kids)

 Break the Cycle of Criticism